-When a security provider has connection issues with your Sitecore instance, it is often recommended to restart it, allowing it to re-initialize itself and try to reconnect to Sitecore.
+When a security provider has connection issues with your Sitecore instance, it’s often recommended to restart it, allowing it to re-initialize itself and try to reconnect to Sitecore.

-Clicking on the security provider reveals that a few parameters were automatically configured by Coveo for Sitecore.
-You should not tamper with them.
+Clicking the security provider reveals that a few parameters were automatically configured by Coveo for Sitecore.
+You shouldn’t tamper with them.

 For more information about managing CES, see Administration Tool - Index Tab.